How to Create & Translate Captions and Subtitle Files for Video and Audio (AVCS)

 6. Click on the file name to view it.

-7. Click on “Transcribe” to see the generated transcript.
+7. Click the Transcribe button to generate the transcript.

 Review Transcript/Subtitle File